John Edwards, Sr.

 of Orange County, NC

-John Edwards, Sr., was born around 1710, possibly in Dinwiddie Co., VA, and died 1801 in Orange Co., NC.
-He married Mary Stokes, possibly the daughter of Sylvanus STOKES, Jr., of Sussex Co., VA.
+John Edwards, Sr., was born around 1710, probably in Virginia, and died 1801 in Orange Co., NC.
+He married Mary, possibly Mary STOKES, a daughter of Sylvanus STOKES, Jr., of Sussex Co., VA.
 She died after 1796, probably in Orange Co., NC.
 John and Mary Edwards are believed to be buried at the Edwards-Cabe Cemetery in Orange Co., NC.

 Children of John Edwards, Sr.: